loonsies/trustme/README.md

 `/trustme logincampaign|lc` Fetch and compare current login campaign's trusts for sale to tell you which ones you are missing

+`/trustme missing|m [optional: hideuc]` Returns which trusts you don't own yet, adding hideuc hides the UC trusts from the output

 ## Thanks & credits

 - [ThornyFFXI](https://github.com/ThornyFFXI) for the function to get trusts (from [thotbar](https://github.com/ThornyFFXI/tHotBar))